 Review ALA alliances and coalitions to increase focus on equity, diversity and inclusion.

-Building on current advocacy assets, build a national advocacy campaign focused on the values of equity, diversity and inclusion.
-Empower all ALA members to advocate within their workplace, their community and beyond.
+Build a national advocacy campaign based on existing advocacy assets which focus on the values of equity, diversity and inclusion; empower all ALA members to advocate within their workplace, their community and beyond.

 Gather, develop, and disseminate research documenting the value of equity, diversity and inclusion.